 Nehemiah was very sad that his home-city was still in shambles and so he prayed to God that King Artaxerxes would let him return to Jerusalem to rebuild the city's walls.
 The King agreed.
 Nehemiah got to Jerusalem and inspected the walls and found them in very poor condition and he convinced the leaders of Jerusalem to start a rebuilding project.

 So Nehemiah armed the people as they did their work.
 Half of the Jews built while the other half stood guard.
-Even those who were working kept a sword at their side, and those who were carrying supplies carried a weapon with one hand and the supplies with the others.
+Even those who were working kept a sword at their side, and those who were carrying supplies carried a weapon with one hand and the supplies with the other.
 Once their enemies saw that they were prepared for a fight, they backed off and the work continued.

 Then their enemies decided that they would have to trick Nehemiah to get the work to stop.
 They started rumors that the Jewish people were rebuilding Jerusalem because they wanted to overthrow the Persians.
 They hired another Jew to try and trap Nehemiah in the temple alone where they could kill him.
 But Nehemiah pressed on and the work was completed.
 It took them 52 days to complete the walls of Jerusalem.